ThomasHabets/rf-survey-wasm/README.md

 builds and deploys it after pushes to `main`, or when started manually.
 The deployed site uses a same-origin service worker to add the COOP/COEP headers that GitHub Pages cannot configure directly.

-Configure the repository's Pages source as **GitHub Actions**.
-Until the local path patches can be replaced by published crates, the workflow expects the compatible `main` branches of `ThomasHabets/rustradio` and `ThomasHabets/uhd-pure` to be available on GitHub.

 The workflow downloads only the official B200 firmware and FPGA image during the build; those files and the patched dependency sources are not vendored in